ericbulloch/kwmd/concepts/website_hacking.md

 ```bash
 $ sqlmap -r request.txt
 ```

+I have more details about this on the [sqlmap tools page](tools/sqlmap.md).

 The sqlmap tool will check the form to see if it is vulnerable to sql injection.
 If the form is vulnerable, an attacker can can do the following:

 - Read sensitive data in the database.